knative/docs/docs/eventing/flows/sequence/sequence-terminal/README.md

         name: third
 ```

-Change `default` below to create the `Sequence` in the Namespace where you want
+Change `default` to create the `Sequence` in the Namespace where you want
 the resources to be created.

 Here, if you are using different type of Channel, you need to change the